aarushitandon0/lrm-comparision/README.md

-# Reasoning Layer Evaluation Framework
+# EDI2 Reasoning Layer Evaluation Framework

-A research framework for comparing different reasoning strategies on the same language model, question set, evaluator, and analysis pipeline.
+It is research framework for comparing different reasoning strategies on the same language model, question set, evaluator, and analysis pipeline.
 The project wraps an OpenRouter chat model with multiple reasoning layers, runs controlled evaluations, saves structured JSON results, and generates publication-oriented visualizations.

 The current codebase supports six reasoning layers: